seanbreckenridge/albums/README.md

                 spreadsheet online.
 Ignored if choosing randomly.
   -q, --quiet   quiet mode - only print errors.
   -m, --memory  Open the spreadsheet online based on the previous call to next
-                albums and quit.
-This is much faster since it doesn't require an API call(the line stored in '.prev_call')
+                albums.
+This is much faster since it doesn't require an API call (the line stored in '.prev_call')
 ```

 ###### Examples: